AndypSheridan/barbelles/README.md

 ![Screenshot of top profiles - mobile](docs/images/top-profiles-mobile.png)

+Clicking on a user's avatar will take you to that particular user's profile page.

 #### *Following*

 The Following Posts Page is exactly the same as above but it uses a filter that shows posts added by members of the community whom the logged-in user has followed.
 If the user doesn't follow anybody, the following is displayed: